 When writing out an e-mail address or website URL, use all lowercase.

-Do not capitalize random words in the middle of sentences.
-Here are some words that we never capitalize in a sentence.
-For more, see the Word list.
+Do not capitalize words in the middle of sentences that are not proper nouns.
+We do not capitalize internet, web, or e-mail.
+For more, see the word list.

 They are bad!
 Even though they may give your writing an informal feel, they provide difficulty for readers that do not speak English.
 You can make your writing informal without the use of contractions.

 Keep out of blog posts and web copy entirely.
 Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.

 Spell out a number when it begins a sentence or is under ten.
 Ten to twenty is a judgement call (but usually spelled out if not paired with numerals).
 Otherwise, use the numeral.
 This includes ordinals, too.